MaxwellKendall/typescript-tutorial/README.md

 ```

 To execute the code in node, use `npm run build-node ; npm run start:node`.
 To execute the code in the browser, use `npm run start`.

+## Branch Details
+Using a function to demonstrate typed javascript.